adammgross2/adamgrossphotography/_posts/2017-02-19-ways-to-think-in-more-than-3-dimensions.md

 and helpful discussion about how to think in more dimensions than what we are used to (2 or 3).
 This comes from a math perspective and is clearly helpful for mathmeticians but can really apply to everything.
 Here is a joke that motivates the conversation, but there is much more content in the link:

-#An engineer, a physicist, and a mathematician are discussing how to visualise four dimensions:
+<h3>An engineer, a physicist, and a mathematician are discussing how to visualise four dimensions:</h3>

 _Engineer_: I never really get it.